unfoldingWord-dev/ts-server/README.md

 >hello world

+To test from Linux or MAC, you can use telnet, as above, or you can send a full test request with netcat like this:

+>cat sample_request.json | nc 127.0.0.1 1234

 ###Usage
 The script expects to receive json data `{'key':'public key', 'udid':'device id', 'username':'an optional username'}`
 where `key` is the public ssh key of the mobile device, `udid` is the unique device id and the optional`usename` is